Princeshakya04/Princeshakya04/README.md

 - 👋 Hi, I’m Prince Shakya
-- 👀 I’m interested in Java, PHP and JavaScript
+- 👀 I’m interested in Java,PHP and HyperledgerFabric
-- 🌱 I’m currently learning JavaScript, ReactJs and Blockchain
+- 🌱 I’m currently learning JavaScript, Go Lang and Blockchain
 - 💞️ I’m looking to collaborate on Web Development, Web3 and Blockchain
 - 📫 How to reach me princeshakya04@gmail.com